Notion vs ClickUp 2026: The Definitive Comparison (Features, Pricing & Verdict)

 |---|---|

-| Most feature-rich PM tool available | Steep learning curve |
+| Most feature-rich PM platform available | Steep learning curve |

-| Excellent task management and workflows | Interface can feel cluttered |
+| Outstanding task management and workflows | Dense, complex interface |

-| Native time tracking built-in | Docs aren't as polished as Notion |
+| Native time tracking | Docs don't feel as polished |

-| Competitive pricing ($7/user/month) | Mobile app is complex on small screens |
+| Very competitive pricing ($7/user/month) | Mobile app struggles with complexity |

-| 24/7 support on all plans | Can be slow/buggy with very large workspaces |
+| 24/7 support on all plans | Can slow down or hiccup with massive workspaces |

-| ClickUp Brain included in paid plans | Feature overload — many teams won't use 70% of what's available |
+| ClickUp Brain bundled with paid plans | Feature overload — most teams won't use half of it |

 Who Should Choose Notion?

-Notion is the right choice if:
+Notion is your tool if:

 Who Should Choose ClickUp?

-ClickUp is the right choice if:
+ClickUp is your tool if:

 Verdict: Notion vs ClickUp in 2026